 Dipole-Dipole array: 688 readings in 2 hours, 35 minutes.

 Wenner array: 495 readings in 1 hour, 56 minutes.

 Schlumberger array: 426 readings in 1 hour, 39 minutes.

 These three contrasting data sets showed us the following:

 The Dipole-Dipole array was far superior in terms of resolution and depth penetration.

 Based on the survey and the data AGI’s instruments were able to provide, the anomalies centered around the local coordinates 565 and 620 were drilled and grouted.
-The anomaly around 565 is a fracture zone with associated cave and the anomaly at 620 is a cavity.
+The anomaly around 565 was designated a fracture zone with an associated cave and the anomaly at 620 was designated as a cavity.
 The two systems were injection grouted using 703 cubic meters of a mixture consisting of 50% water, 14% cement and 36% sand.

 Accurate Location Of Fractures & Drilling: It would be very expensive to drill individual holes to locate fractures—unfortunately, this low-tech route is often taken.
 Most often when you drill, you drill vertically; to find a fracture like this, you have to drill tons of holes, which is both inefficient and cost-prohibitive.
 The trick is to locate the fractures and drill right into them, which is what AGI’s instruments allow.

 Savings: AGI’s instruments were the best way for CFE to save money by quickly locating leakage in the dam.
 Dams require routine maintenance, and the AGI solution—to use instruments to find the actual locations of water leakage instead of guessing and drilling—saves time, labor, and material costs.